List of The Amazing World of Gumball characters: Julius Oppenheimer Jr.

 Julius Oppenheimer Jr. (voiced by Hugo Harrison) is a bomb-headed humanoid styled after a 1920s cartoon character.
-He has anger issues and his head explodes when he feels disgusted or angry.
+He has anger issues, and his head explodes when he feels disgusted or angry.
 Julius is a bully; he often appears in detention or with his gang.
 His parents are a stick of dynamite named Julius Oppenheimer Sr. and a firework rocket, who also have a 1920s rubber hose style.
 Julius's name is a reference to J. Robert Oppenheimer, the "father of the atomic bomb".

 Elmore Junior High staff

 Principal Brown

-Principal Nigel Brown (voiced by Lewis MacLeod, season 1; Steve Furst, season 2 onward) is a furry slug who is Elmore Junior High's illegal principal and Ms Simian's love interest.
-He didn't get a legal document for being the principal.He likes to lick Ms Simian's hair and sing while she holds him.
+Principal Nigel Brown (voiced by Lewis MacLeod, season 1; Steve Furst, season 2 onward) is a furry slug who is Elmore Junior High's principal and Ms Simian's love interest.
+He faked his diploma and does not have the educational qualifications to be a principal.
 He teaches music, judges cheerleader tryouts, leads the school's band, and is a substitute sports teacher.
 Along with Mr. Small and Ms. Simian, he used to teach gym until replaced by Coach Russo.
 His Cartoon Network biography states that his romance with Ms. Simian was detrimental to his profession, leaving him unable to properly run Elmore Junior High.
 He has a face on the back of his head similar to that of Quirinus Quirell and Lord Voldemort from Harry Potter.